miman/docker-srv-hosting/portainer/readme.md

 ## Synology

-Under the folder **synology** there is a script tuned for use on a Synology NAS.
+Under the folder **{prj-root}synology-nas/portainer** there is a script tuned for use on a Synology NAS.